 Liabilities from investor assurance program represents expected net payout associated with loans facilitated on the platform of Niwodai Internet prior to April 28, 2018 in connection with the investor assurance program managed by us.
 The increase in liabilities from investor assurance program from December 31, 2016 to December 31, 2017 was in line with the increase in loan origination volume.
 The decrease in liabilities from investor assurance program from December 31, 2017 to June 30, 2018 was due to the decrease in loan origination volume covered by the investor assurance program managed by us as we no longer operate investor assurance program for loans facilitated after April 28, 2018.
-Liabilities from the investor assurance program are expected to wind down by the first quarter of 2020.
+Both items are expected to wind down over time.
+Such decrease in the accumulated loss rate is attributable to the overall improvement of our credit assessment process, and strategic change in product mix as we stopped offer certain products with higher delinquency ratios.

-Other quarantee liabilities
+Other guarantee liabilities

-Other guarantee liabilities represent expected net payout associated with servicing rights and obligations Shanghai Caiyin acquired from Niwodai Finance in December 2015, and are expected to wind down substantially by the end of 2018.
+Other guarantee liabilities represent expected net payout associated with servicing rights and obligations Shanghai Caiyin acquired from Niwodai Finance in December 2015, and are expected to wind down over time.